 Unconscious Bias for Managers

 We regularly run live webinars to walk you through our innovative approach to unconscious bias e-learning for managers.
-Head to our Events page for the next demo date.
+Get in touch to arrange a demo date.

 According to one 2016 survey by Harvey Nash and Engage, 63% of BME leaders believe that unconscious bias in boards and CEOs is hindering diverse staff from progressing to senior levels.
 (In the FTSE 100 alone, senior management teams are 74% male and 95% white.)

 Another survey by the Corporate Leadership Council showed that 83% of HR executives did not think their organisation was able to effectively recruit diverse talent.

 Specialists in e-learning to address unconscious bias in talent management

 We believe that for an unconscious bias programme to be effective, it needs to be carefully tailored to your organisation.
 Our unconscious bias e-learning for managers is an online solution, but that doesn’t mean it can’t be bespoke to your business.

 Our design is built around real-life scenarios.
 We’ll make your managers aware that unconscious bias exists in all of us, and then focus on the steps they can be practically take to overcome it.
 We’ll collaborate with you to design an unconscious bias elearning package that really resonates with your managers.
 Course length, where the module is hosted, and how your learners are assessed are all up to you.